codecraftingtools/codecraftingtools.github.io/src/design.rst

 - To generate boilerplate or glue code that is tedious or error-prone to write by hand.

+- To implement domain-specific languages that allow the program to be written in a more concise and effective manner.

 - To allow aspects of the program to be described in a graphical manner.

-- To implement domain-specific languages that allow the program to be written in a more concise and effective manner.

 - To reduce the duplication of information (i.e. :ref:`Don't repeat yourself<design_principles>`).

-..
-  Motivation/Reasons
-  2 reduce duplication of information (Don't repeat yourself)
-    language limitions force duplication can't include all info in same place
-    - header file / src file
-    multiple languages, documentation
-    extra metadata -- where does it go?
-    Consolidation of info
-  Don't mix generated and user-code in same file- base class We do:
-    Generate:
-      main program (because of standard app exec/top-level comp. structure) structural components (incl. top-level)
-      type class objects
+This last point may require a little more explanation.
+There are many situations where automatic code generation could be used to help avoid the duplication of information:

+- The same information must be included in code and documentation.
+- The same information must be used in multiple programming languages.
+- The programming language itself requires the duplication of information.
+- The programming language source format does not allow additional documentation or metadata to be easily incorporated.

+Our code crafting tools **employ automatic code generation** to address many of these concerns because we believe the benefits outweigh the drawbacks introduced by the additional complexity.
+Automatic code generation is utilized in the following areas:

+- Data type classes (e.g. message types)
-      interface base classes
+- Component interface base classes
-  All code is auto-generated in some sense (by the compiler) We are using code-generation to provide a higher-level domain-specific
-    language better suited our needs, not take control away from the programmer.
-Always provide hooks to allow programmer to get the job done.
+- Structural component implementations
+- Main programs

+Much care, however, is taken to make a **strong separation between auto-generated and hand-generated code**.
+If you still have reservations about the utility of automatic code generation at this point, please realize that all code is automatically-generated in some sense.
+That is the primary job of compilers and interpreters.
+Our code crafting tools simply take this a step further by using automatic code generation to build higher-level domain-specific languages that are better suited to our needs, not to take control away from the programmer.
+We strive to provide ways to allow the programmer to customize the generated code and do things manually when it is beneficial to do so.

 File Formats
 ------------